delvtech/drift/.changeset/rude-queens-worry.md

 "@delvtech/drift": patch
 ---

-Added `BaseBlockProps` type to exports to support declaration merging for block fields.
+Added `BlockOverrides` type to exports to support declaration merging for block fields.